 You are required to indicate your citizenship status on the application.
 Permanent residents (resident aliens) must provide resident alien number.
-Immigrant visa holders, asylum and refugees should be prepared to provide proof.
+Immigrant visa holders, Refugees and Asylum should be prepared to provide proof.
 Foreign nationals/non-immigrant visa holders are charged International student rates, see www.dccc.edu/tuition for updated tuition and fees.
-Current immigration regulations prohibit B and F2 visa holders from enrolling in credit courses.
+Current immigration regulations prohibit B visa holders from enrolling in credit courses.

-If you completed the financial aid application process after April 1, 2014, you must be prepared to pay your tuition and fees when you register.
+If you applied for financial aid and/or completed the process after November 1, 2016, you must pay your tuition and fees when you register.
+You can pay your bill in full or take advantage of the College’s payment plan.
 Should you receive financial aid, your account will be adjusted accordingly.
 Remember, the process can take time, so getting on the College’s payment plan will hold your classes while you wait for final eligibility determination.
-Plan accordingly and check your status frequently on delaGATE, delagate.dccc.edu.
+Plan accordingly and check your status frequently on delaGATE.

-Financial aid applicants are required to submit an official, final high school or GED transcript to the Student Records Office.
-Financial aid will not be disbursed until all requirements are met, including the official transcript received in Student Records.
+Financial aid applicants are required to submit an official, final high school transcript indicating the date of graduation or GED transcript indicating the diploma issue date to the Student Records Office.
+Financial aid will not be disbursed until all requirements are met, including the official, final high school transcript received in Student Records.

+All bills are sent to your Delaware County Community College e-mail address, accessible through delaGATE, firstname.lastname@example.org.
+Payment is required within 48 hours of registration.
 You can pay in full or take advantage of the payment plan by paying half of your bill plus a $30 processing fee.
-One additional payment is due during the semester.
-Please talk to a cashier about setting up the payment plan and the payment schedule.
-The College accepts, cash, checks, money orders, VISA, MasterCard, Discover Card and American Express.
-Payment by credit card or electronic check can be made through the student portal delaGATE, delagate.dccc.edu.
+Two additional payments are due during the semester.
+The College accepts cash, checks, money orders, VISA, MasterCard, Discover Card and American Express.
+Payment by credit card or electronic check can be made through the student portal, delaGATE.

-Placement testing is required for all new students or students who cannot show proof of completing English Composition or college-level mathematics.
+Placement testing is required for all new students or students who cannot show proof of completing English Composition or college-level mathematics from another accredited college/university.
 Students can waive the placement test with a minimum of 500 SAT verbal and 500 SAT math or a minimum of 18 ACT verbal and 20 ACT math.
 Students must provide proof of scores for advising and need to request official scores be sent to the College.
 The school code for the SAT is 2125 and the ACT is 3542.
-SAT and ACT scores must be current within 5 years.
+SAT and ACT scores must be current within five years.

-To find the schedule of Summer 2014 classes, follow these directions:
+To find the schedule of Spring 2017 classes, follow these directions: